Palawan Water Monitor

 Palawan Water Monitor caught by a trap

 Hunting still occurs in many areas in Palawan, with national protective laws being ignored.
-Apart from prosecution as poultry pest in rural areas, the Palawan Water Monitor is often hunted and trapped for its meat.
-The meat is said to taste like chicken meat and a water monitor meat cooked in spices and coconut milk is treated as delicacy in many areas in Palawan.
-Skin trade is rare in Palawan, but many locals and tribes use the skin for accessories and other things like decorations on knife and bolo sheaths, belts, pouches and percussion musical instruments.
+Apart from prosecution as a poultry pest in rural areas, the Palawan Water Monitor is often hunted and trapped for its meat.
+The meat is said to taste like chicken meat, and water monitor meat cooked in spices and coconut milk is treated as delicacy in many areas in Palawan.
+Skin trade is rare in Palawan, but many locals and tribes use the skin for accessories and other things like decorations on knife and bolo sheaths, belts, pouches, and percussion musical instruments.

 Palawan Water Monitor photo by Jojo De Peralta